-➤ The access ladder will differ according to the model.
+The access ladder will differ according to the model.

-7.14.2 Pull-down bed, electrically operated (partially special equipment)
+7.13.2 Pull-down bed, electrically operated (partially special equipment)

 - Switch off the reading lamps in the pull-down bed before the bed is pushed up.
 Fire hazard! - ➤ Switch off the reading lamps on the underside of the pull-down bed when the bed is lowered.
-Fire hazard! - ► The maximum permitted pull-down bed load is 200 kg. - ▶ Do not allow children to play with the pull-down bed. - ▶ Store the remote control in a safe place inaccessible to children. - Never allow small children to remain in the pull-down bed without supervision. - ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed. - ▶ Use separate children's beds or travel cots suitable for children. - If there is a safety net: Only use the pull-down bed, if the safety net is set up. - ▶ Do not reach into the area between the bed and the side wall when lowering or raising.
-Danger of bruises! - ▶ Do not lower or lift the bed when there are people using the pull-down bed. - ► Only lower the bed if the lowering area is clear. - ▶ Bring the pull-down bed into the lower end position before use.
+Fire hazard! - ▶ The maximum permitted pull-down bed load is 200 kg. - ▶ Do not allow children to play with the pull-down bed. - ► Store the remote control in a safe place inaccessible to children. - Never allow small children to remain in the pull-down bed without supervision.

+- ▶ But in particular with regard to small children less than 6 years of age, users should ensure that they cannot fall out of the pull-down bed. - ► Use separate children's beds or travel cots suitable for children. - If there is a safety net: Only use the pull-down bed, if the safety net is set up. - ▶ Do not reach into the area between the bed and the side wall when lowering or raising.
+Danger of bruises! - ▶ Do not lower or lift the bed when there are people using the pull-down bed. - ▶ Only lower the bed if the lowering area is clear. - ▶ Bring the pull-down bed into the lower end position before use.
 Ensure that the pull-down bed is not resting on obstacles such as headrests, cushions or similar.

 - Only raise or lower the pull-down bed if it is loaded with a maximum of 15 kg.
 This maximum load includes the contents of the wall-mounted cupboard at the base of the pull-down bed.
 If the pull-down bed is overloaded, the overload protection switches off the lifting motor.
-However, the lifting mechanism can still be damaged. - ▷ Before starting a journey, the pull-down bed must be in the top end position.
-Do not stow any bulky items or bedding on the pull-down bed so that the pull-down bed can move to the top end position.
+However, the lifting mechanism can still be damaged.

+- ▶ Before commencing the journey, move the pull-down bed into the top end position.

-▷ In order to ensure that the pull-down bed functions correctly, the living room temperature must be at least 5 °C.
+In order to ensure that the pull-down bed functions correctly, the living room temperature must be at least 5 °C.

-Fig. 141 Arrow keys on the control unit
+Fig. 140 Arrow keys on the control unit

-Fig. 142 Pull-down bed complete with applied safety net
+Fig. 141 Pull-down bed complete with applied safety net